gthreats/healthcare-supplychain-training-process-improvement/01_program-charter/Enablement_Program_Charter.md

 Establish a repeatable education and process improvement program that improves operational readiness, standardizes best practices, and supports system adoption across Supply Chain and institutional stakeholders.

 ## Problem Statement
-In healthcare supply chain, performance gaps commonly stem from inconsistent training, unclear ownership of processes, and uneven adoption of system functionality—creating rework, delays, and compliance risk.
+In healthcare supply chain, performance gaps commonly stem from inconsistent training, unclear ownership of processes, and uneven adoption of system functionality, creating rework, delays, and compliance risk.

 ## Goals
 - Reduce time-to-proficiency for new hires through role-based onboarding